openai/tiktoken/README.md

 # ⏳ tiktoken

-tiktoken is a [BPE](https://en.wikipedia.org/wiki/Byte_pair_encoding) tokeniser for use with OpenAI's models, forked from the original tiktoken library to provide NPM bindings for Node and other JS runtimes.
+tiktoken is a [BPE](https://en.wikipedia.org/wiki/Byte_pair_encoding) tokeniser for use with OpenAI's models, forked from the original tiktoken library to provide JS/WASM bindings for NodeJS and other JS runtimes.

+This repository contains the following packages:

+- `tiktoken` (formally hosted at `@dqbd/tiktoken`): WASM bindings for the original Python library, providing full 1-to-1 feature parity.
+- `js-tiktoken`: Pure JavaScript port of the original library with the core functionality, suitable for environments where WASM is not well supported or not desired (such as edge runtimes).

-The open source version of `tiktoken` can be installed from NPM:
+The WASM version of `tiktoken` can be installed from NPM:

 ```
 npm install tiktoken
 ```

+Documentation for `js-tiktoken` can be found in [here](https://github.com/dqbd/tiktoken/blob/main/js/README.md).

 ## Usage